aarush0/MCA_Project/README.md

 This code work for tensorflow 1.1x version only.
 The dataset has been balanced to make the quanities of all emotions equal.

+# VGG MoreBalanced.ipynb
+This is the code for the video modality involvong the VGG.
+We have use the balanced dataset in this case.
+We use LSTM in this case.

 # Data
 Link to all pickle files: https://drive.google.com/open?id=1rLmKQBN4QOtRgJY5ag2f-R2_g4UYyOVb